dsanson/slides/talks/iad.md

 truth value (unless one does something fancy with the semantics of 'not').

 :::{.fragment}
-For a long time, we read Dashtakī this way too.
+For a long time, we read al-Dashtakī this way too.
 But now we think that is a mistake.
-Dashtaki's reasoning depends on the weaker  traditional claim that affirmatives have existential import.
+Al-Dashtaki's reasoning depends on the weaker  traditional claim that affirmatives have existential import.
 :::